wrightmat/dnd-eberron/_ref/Magic.md

 ##### Sangromancy
 **Prerequisite**: Spellcasting or Pact Magic Feature, Constitution score of 13+

-You augment your class’ spell list with spells from the Sangromancy spell list.
+You can augment your class’ spell list with spells from the Sangromancy spell list.

 In addition, you are able to use your own life essence to channel your magical abilities, granting you the following benefits:
 - Whenever your current hit points are below your hit point maximum, you can use your own body as an arcane focus.
 - When casting a spell that requires a costly material component, you can forego the component by taking 1d10 necrotic damage per 50 gp of the cost of the component (minimum 1d10).
 This damage can’t be reduced in any way.
 If this damage reduces you to 0 hit points, the spell fails but the spell slot is not expended.
 - You can spend hit dice in place of spell slots at a one-to-one ratio.
 Meaning that you're able to cast a 2nd-level spell without expending a spell slot by expending two hit dice instead.
 When doing so, roll the hit dice being expended and take the amount of damage rolled.
 Expended hit dice are no longer available to use for healing during a short rest, and are replenished as usual after a long rest.

+##### Blood for Blood
+**Prerequisite**: Sangromancy feat

+You become more familiar with the power that blood carries, granting you the following benefits:
+- When you deal damage to a creature with a spell you cast, you can expend and roll a hit die to add its result to the damage dealt to that creature.
+- Should you possess the blood (from a wound of at least 1 HP) of a target, that target has disadvantage on any saves made against your spells and your spell attack rolls are made with advantage.

 ##### Internal Fortitude
 **Prerequisite**: Sangromancy feat